pip-services/pip-services-docs/content/en/net/sqlserver/persistence/sqlserver_persistence.md

 ### Description

-The SqlServerPersistence class allows you to create persistence components that store data in a SQLServer database using the official driver.
+The SqlServerPersistence class allows you to create persistence components that store data in a SQL Server database using the official driver.

 **Important points**